-SUBJECTPROPOSED RULE CURRENT RULE COMMENTS SUBJECT PROPOSED RULE to the Director under Rule 1340 the Director may combine sepa but related claims into one arbi Once a panel has been appoin panel may reconsider the Director decision upon motion of a party 4(c), rate ration. ed, the for's (d) Joinder and Consolidation Multiple Parties (3) The Director of Arbitration shall be authorized to COMMENTS regarding the time frame for consolidating claims.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS SUBJECT PROPOSED RULE to the Director under Rule 13404(c), the Director may combine separate but related claims into one arbitration.
+Once a panel has been appointed, the panel may reconsider the Director's decision upon motion of a party.
+CURRENT RULE (d) Joinder and Consolidation Multiple Parties (3) The Director of Arbitration shall be authorized to determine preliminarily whether claims filed separately are related and shall be authorized to consolidate such claims for hearing and award purposes.
+(4) Further determinations with respect to joinder, consolidation, and multiple parties under this paragraph (d) shall be made by the arbitration panel and shall be deemed final.
+COMMENTS regarding the time frame for consolidating claims.